The coincidence of the homologies of integral currents and of integral singular chains, via cosheaves: Variants of local Lipschitz contractibility

-\begin{remark} \upshape In \cite{MY}, they defined the strongly locally Lipschitz contractibility.
-We say that a metric space $X$ is strongly locally Lipschitz contractible, for short SLLC, if for any $x \in X$, there exist $r > 0$ and a Lipschitz contraction $h : U(x,r) \times [0,1] \to U(x,r)$ to $x$ such that for any $r' \in (0,r]$, the image of the restriction of $h$ to $U(x,r') \times [0,1]$ is $U(x,r')$.
+\begin{definition}[\cite{MY}] \upshape A metric space $X$ is said to be {\it strongly locally Lipschitz contractible}, for short SLLC, if for any $x \in X$, there exist $r > 0$ and a Lipschitz contraction $h : U(x,r) \times [0,1] \to U(x,r)$ to $x$ such that $d(x,h(y,t))$ is monotone nonincreasing in $t$ for every $y \in U(x,r)$.
+Such an $h$ is called a strong Lipschitz contraction. \end{definition}

 It is clear that any SLLC space is LLC.
-They proved that every finite dimensional Alexandrov space is SLLC. \end{remark}
+Obviously, every Banach manifold is SLLC.